CarlosAMolina/microservice-apis-python/README.md

 - Serialization: we use ScalarType’s serializer() decorator.
 For example to serialize datetime objects into ISO standard date format, we can use the isoformat() method from the datetime Python library.
 - Validation and deserialization: `ScalarType` has the `value_parser()` decorator.
 For example, for Datetime scalars sent by the user, whe use the Python’s `datetime.fromisoformat()` that will raise an exception if invalid value.

+#### Field resolvers

+Implement resolvers for the fields of an object type is necessary when working with fields that map to other GraphQL types.

+For example, the `Products` type has the field `ingredients` which maps to an array of `IngredientRecipe`

 ## Run